hyperledger/iroha/docs/source/iroha_2_whitepaper.md

 until after the current round is committed or leader election takes place)

 - every time there is a problem, such as a block not being committed in time, both the leader and the proxy tail are changed;
-this is becaues we want to just move on and not worry about assigning blame, which would come with considerable overhead
+this is because we want to just move on and not worry about assigning blame, which would come with considerable overhead

 - 2*f*+1 signatures are needed to commit, *f*+1 are needed to change the leader and proxy tail